Minimizing pain and anxiety from injectable fillers, neurotoxins,

 - Steroid injection – while not a pain control measure, if it appears that you might swell, we can inject a steroid that should greatly minimize swelling.

-Needles used for Botox are extremely small, much smaller than the needle used for a flu shot for example.
+Needles used for neurotoxins like Botox, Dysport, and Xeomin are extremely small, much smaller than the needle used for a flu shot for example.
 That doesn’t mean it won’t hurt at all, but it means the pain will be minimized compared to an immunization or a flu shot.
 On request, we can ice the injection sites beforehand, which helps numb your soon-to-be-wrinkle free zones.
 We can also use a topical anesthetic cream which will further numb the affected area.
 (Also, if you are in a hurry and have no fear of needles, please let us know that too, we can also proceed without such preventive measures, and the pain is still likely to be very very minimal.)

-Fillers, including Juvederm, Belotero, Radiesse and Voluma also use a very small needle.
+Fillers like Belotero, Restylane, Radiesse and Sculptra also use a very small needle.
 However, for fillers, more fluid is usually injected under the skin’s surface.
 For this reason, fillers come with Lidocaine which helps numb the injection site.
 Also, we can use a topical numbing cream and/or ice to further reduce the likelihood of pain and swelling.

-If you are squeamish about injections, we highly recommend you let us know before your visit (remember you are not alone), start with Botox or Dysport as it’s the least invasive, and finally be sure to work with an experienced doctor!
-Dr. Janowski has perfected his methodology over the last 13 years and has given literally thousands of injections.
-At Sonata, only Dr. Janowski performs Botox and filler injections, so you will always get the best, most-experienced injector, and therefore, expert treatment.
+If you are squeamish about injections, we highly recommend you let us know before your visit (remember you are not alone).
+Start with Dysport, Xeomin, or Jeuveau as it’s the least invasive, and finally be sure to work with an experienced doctor!
+Dr. Janowski has perfected his methodology over the last 15+ years and has given literally thousands of injections.
+At Sonata, only Dr. Janowski performs injections, so you will always get the best, most-experienced injector, and therefore, expert treatment.

 *Results may vary from patient to patient